MNC89/eks-self-mgd/eks/README.md

   * Save the arn of the created role as "IAM_ROLE" GitHub environment variable
 2. Create aws keypair to ssh into worker nodes and save it securely
   * `aws ec2 create-key-pair --key-name fp-eks-worker-node-key-pair`
-3. Adjust the kubernetes_resources/aws_auth files to your needs
+3. Create a new branch and adjust the kubernetes_resources/aws_auth files to your needs
-4. Create a new branch and push to deploy EKS Cluster, VPC and attached applications
+4. Git Push to deploy EKS Cluster, VPC and attached applications
 5. Configure VPC CNI add on
   a.
 Login to the kubernetes cluster
   b.
 Set WARM_IP_TARGET and MINIMUM_IP_TARGET with your values